Wednesday, September 13, 2017

 Tuesday, August 29, 2017

 3128.
-VIDEO INTERN A Syrian Hamster has 2 large tumours below the throat
+CASE STUDY.
+VIDEO SCRIPT.
+A Syrian Hamster has 2 large tumours below the throat

 "I note that you can remove a hamster's tumour in 5 minutes," the young lady had decided not to let the first vet operate on her Syrian hamster with 2 large subcutaneous tumours below the neck.
 The hamster had been scratching the affected neck area bald but her appetite is excellent.